wesleychristelis/ngrx-poc/README.md

   * Bad example is __"IncrementCounterAction"__ this is more a COMMAND.
 This is telling something how to modify its data.

 **@reducers**

 Why is it called a reducer ?

 Because its signature is the same as the "reduce" functional programming operation.

-Reducers are used by the store handle an ACTION that was dispatched.
+* Reducers are used by the store handle an ACTION that was dispatched.
 Inherently when a store recieves a dispatched ACTION.
 The Store will do nothing until the __reducer__ is defined.

-A reducers is a function that take the Current State of the store as a parameter, and the Action as a second parameter.
+* A reducers is a function that take the Current State of the store as a parameter, and the Action as a second parameter.
 It will then output a new Application State.
 Always create a new object and not mutate an existing object.

-Reducers get called after dispatching an action, the "reducer function" is used to calculate the new store state in response to its corresponding action.
+* Reducers get called after dispatching an action, the "reducer function" is used to calculate the new store state in response to its corresponding action.

+*All reducers are called at application statrtup

 **@effects**: Fundamental part of central store solution.